Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Data-driven monitoring with ID-DEIM

-The percentages of these event scenarios for which DEIM, QDEIM, or EB correctly identified its source within $k$ indices are plotted in Figure~\ref{fig:per_correct}.
-For $k\geq 4$, all methods localize the source of the faulted line with greater than $80$\,percent accuracy, and $90$\,percent accuracy for $k\geq 5$.
-Thus, given the freedom to select enough indices, our QDEIM-based localization strategy correctly identifies both affiliate buses in all scenarios, and performs marginally better than the reference approach in~\cite{LiWC18}.
+The accuracies~\eqref{eq:eventLocAcc} with which DEIM, QDEIM, or EB correctly identified the source of the event within $K=2,\ldots,10$ indices are plotted in Figure~\ref{fig:per_correct}.
+For the three-phase and line-to-ground fault events and values of $K\geq 4$, all methods localize the source of the faulted line with greater than $90$\,percent accuracy.
+Significantly, DEIM and QDEIM are able to identify the source of the fault with 100\% accuracy for $K \geq 5$.
+Thus, given the freedom to select enough indices, our DEIM- and QDEIM-based localization strategies correctly identify both affiliate buses connected to the faulted line in these fault-based scenarios, and perform marginally better than the reference approach in~\cite{LiWC18}.
+For the loss-of-line events without a fault, none of the considered methods achieve an accuracy score greater than $40$\,percent, and EB performs best for all values of $K=2,\ldots,10$.
+We observed similar behavior for the phasor angle data.
+In general, the source of the disturbance was harder to localize from these data, although EB was the most reliable on average.